Yore1123/CLVisc3.1/README.md

 2. Then you can enter the `CLVisc3.1\pyvisc` and modify the parameters in the `hydro.info`.

 3. Run the following command in the `CLVisc3.1\pyvisc`,
 ```bash
 python CLVisc.py hydro.info 0 0 1
 ```
 where the first `0` is the GPU device code, the second `0` and `1` are the first event number and the last event number that you want to produce.

 # Issues

-* If you find the error that `can not find "GL.h" file`, please run command,
+* If you find the error that `can not find "GL.h" file`, please run the command,
 ```bash
 sudo apt install mesa-common-dev libglu1-mesa-dev freeglut3-dev
 ```

 * If you find the error that ``anaconda3/lib/libboost_program_options.so.1.82.0: undefined reference to `std::__throw_bad_array_new_length()@GLIBCXX_3.4.29'``, please use the new version of GCC.

 * If you find the error that `raise ImportError("Failed to import any qt binding")`, please comment out `import matplotlib.pyplot as plt` in the PYTHON files.

 # Other

 If you want to run CLVisc3.1 on the computer cluster and you can't use the `sudo` command, please download the corresponding installation package for local installation.